ec-europa/toolkit/docs/guide/git-hooks.rst

          - pre-push
          - prepare-commit-msg

-Create a class extending the GitHooksCommands
+Create a class extending the AbstractGitHooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Is in this class that you will define the callback for your hook.

+In this class you can also override existing hook callbacks.

 Add your class under ``src/TaskRunner/Commands``.